 In the Theater Department at Trinity-Pawling, there’s a place for everyone!
 Through an array of theater courses and extracurriculars, the Theater Department ignites passion in our students, in all aspects of the theater arts — whether acting, improvisation, directing, playwriting, producing, or lighting and set design.
-With his innovative and student-centered approach, Director of Theater Arts Kent Burnham creates a 360-degree view of the theater for his students, fostering creativity and self-discovery at every turn.
+With an innovative and student-centered approach, our dynamic program and curriculum creates a 360-degree view of the theater for students, fostering creativity and self-discovery at every turn.

 Trinity-Pawling Theater: In the News